A catchy, curiosity-inspiring headline is a valuable tool for content marketing.

 - Optimize length by platform.

-Use these 10 proven tips to help you punch up your titles and headlines… and entice your audience to click through and read your content.
+Copywriting is more than the narrative.
+Use these ten proven tips to help you punch up your titles and headlines… and entice your audience to click through and read your content.

 Let’s take a look at each of these tips in detail, with examples.